pankajtandon/vacationplanner/readme.md

 ```
 #### Interacting with the Webapp:
 ```
-curl -H "content-type: application/json" -X POST http://localhost:8080/planner/query -d '{"userQuery": "I live in Pittsburgh, PA and I love golf.
+curl -H "content-type: application/json" -X GET http://localhost:8080/planner/query -d '{"userQuery": "I live in Pittsburgh, PA and I love golf.
 In the fall of 2024, where should I fly to, in Europe or the United States, to play, where the weather is pleasant and it'\''s economical too?", "userSuppliedTopKFunctions": 4}'
 ```

 The second parameter in the JSON payload (`userSuppliedTopKFunctions`) is optional and represents the number of functions' metadata that the application should send to the LLM based on the query asked.
 The higher the number, the more metadata is sent to the LLM and the more tokens will be spent.